eslint/eslint/docs/src/rules/newline-per-chained-call.md

 ## When Not To Use It

 If you have conflicting rules or when you are fine with chained calls on one line, you can safely turn this rule off.

-## Version

-This rule was introduced in ESLint 2.0.0-rc.0.